13 Best Onboarding Flow Examples for New Users (2023)

-Similar to a first impression, new user onboarding is your users’ first interaction with your product.
-Having your user get to know your product with custom new user flows is a great opportunity to introduce them to your product’s UX/UI and direct them to your core features.
+Like a first impression, new user onboarding is your users’ first interaction with your product.
+Getting your user to know your product with custom new user flows is a great opportunity to introduce them to your product’s UX/UI and direct them to your core features.

 The onboarding phase is also a time when you’re at a high risk of losing a user – especially if your new user onboarding UX is complicated and clunky.
 A great onboarding experience aims to empower your users to realize your product’s value in the shortest amount of time.

-In this article, we’ll look at new user onboarding experiences from nine real-world products to help identify what makes them great – and how you can replicate them for your application.
+In this article, we’ll look at new user onboarding experiences from fourteen real-world products and services to help identify what makes them effective – and how you can replicate them for your application.

-What are the best new user onboarding examples?
+What are examples of the best new user onboarding tours?

 What Is the Purpose of User Onboarding Flows?

 User onboarding is the first and most important part of the customer journey, as it introduces a product’s features and functions.
-For most software products, it can take some time until the users can realize the product’s full potential and find real ROI.
+For most software products, it can take some time until the users realize the product’s full potential and find real ROI.
+But by following user onboarding best practices, product teams can enable new users up-to-speed quickly, allowing them to derive value from their new investment.

 This moment when a user finds an application’s benefits is called the “aha moment” – and a world-class onboarding experience helps to cut down the time it takes to get to this moment.
 This is referred to as a product’s time-to-value (TTV), and a low TTV means a high rate of product adoption.